microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 *Valid Usage:*

-* If SrcLayout is row-major or column-major, then SrcStride should be greater than the length of a row/column, and a multiple of the element size.
+* If SrcLayout is row-major or column-major, then SrcStride must be greater than the length of a row/column, and a multiple of the element size.
-* If DestLayout is row-major or column-major, then DestStride should be greater than the length of a row/column, and a multiple of 16.
+* If DestLayout is row-major or column-major, then DestStride must be greater than the length of a row/column, and a multiple of 16.
-* If SrcComponentType is not a supported MatrixInterpretation value as reported by CheckFeatureSupport() then SrcComponentType should be `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT32`.
+* If SrcComponentType is not a supported MatrixInterpretation value as reported by CheckFeatureSupport() then SrcComponentType must be `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT32`.
-* If DestComponentType is not a supported MatrixInterpretation value as reported by CheckFeatureSupport() then DestComponentType should be `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT32`.
+* If DestComponentType is not a supported MatrixInterpretation value as reported by CheckFeatureSupport() then DestComponentType must be `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT32`.
-* If SrcComponentType and DestComponentType are not equal, then one should be `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT32`  or `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT16` and the other should be a lower-precision floating-point type.
+* If SrcComponentType and DestComponentType are not equal, then one should be `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT32`  or `D3D12_LINEAR_ALGEBRA_DATATYPE_FLOAT16` and the other must be a lower-precision floating-point type.
-* If DestComponentType is `D3D12_LINEAR_ALGEBRA_DATATYPE_E4M3` or `D3D12_LINEAR_ALGEBRA_DATATYPE_E5M2`, then DestLayout should be `D3D12_LINEAR_ALGEBRA_MATRIX_LAYOUT_MUL_OPTIMAL` or `D3D12_LINEAR_ALGEBRA_MATRIX_LAYOUT_OUTER_PRODUCT_OPTIMAL`.
+* If DestComponentType is `D3D12_LINEAR_ALGEBRA_DATATYPE_E4M3` or `D3D12_LINEAR_ALGEBRA_DATATYPE_E5M2`, then DestLayout must be `D3D12_LINEAR_ALGEBRA_MATRIX_LAYOUT_MUL_OPTIMAL` or `D3D12_LINEAR_ALGEBRA_MATRIX_LAYOUT_OUTER_PRODUCT_OPTIMAL`.

 *CommandList interactions:*

-- Synchronization around `ConvertLinearAlgebraMatrix` calls:
+- Synchronization around `ConvertLinearAlgebraMatrices` calls:
    - Legacy Barrier
      - Source buffer: Must be in `D3D12_RESOURCE_STATE_NON_PIXEL_SHADER_RESOURCE` state
      - Dest buffer: Must be in `D3D12_RESOURCE_STATE_UNORDERED_ACCESS` state